How we got here, and where we are going

 By 2010, Team Effort Racing had added a Van Diemen DP08 Zetec F2000 car to the stable.
 And driver James Winslow (IndyLights, F3, LeMans, etc...) started driving our cars at times, and became a huge asset to me as a driver coach.
 I would spend 2010 splitting time between the FF and FC car and getting faster and faster with each outing.

 But it was also in 2010, that I made the very tough decision to put my racing on hold, and move to California to start working for a little known electric car start-up called Tesla Motors.
 The next six years were spent working long hours, and my racing endeavors were limited to a few mountain bike races here and there.

 This is where the story begins to come full circle.
 The SCCA announced that the SCCA Runoffs would be held at the Indianapolis Motor Speedway in 2017.
 And I was not going to miss that.
 So I bought an immaculately prepared Piper DL7 Formula F car from Doug Learned.
-I have Doug and his son Doug Jr. preparing the car for my 2017 season.
-If all goes well, I'll be racing at the Brickyard in September!
+It was an up and down season, with a strong run at the Thunderhill Major ending with a massive crash.
+I was unhurt, but the car had serious damage which put the rest of the season in jeopardy.
+With an FC car back at the Fast Forward shop, Doug and Doug Jr went to work taking what was salvageable from my wrecked car, and combining it with the frame form the FC car.
+This allowed me to get the season back on track, and make it to the Runoffs at the Brickyard.